Andrew Johnson's drunken vice-presidential inaugural address: Later that day

 Per a Pennsylvania paper, after his own swearing-in, Johnson "had to be pushed through his rôle in a condition of maudlin bewilderment."
 Johnson was too disoriented to successfully administer the oath of office to incoming Senators, so Forney stepped in and did so.
 (Note: Johnson also did not return to the Senate on the afternoon of March 4 to preside over further business.)
-After Lincoln's speech (the now-totemic second inaugural address), which was made outdoors, on the East Portico, there were calls from the crowd for Johnson to make a speech, but an encore was successfully avoided.
+After Lincoln's speech (the now-totemic second inaugural address), which was made outdoors, on the East Portico, there were calls from the crowd for Johnson to make a speech (in the telling of the N.Y.
+Herald, "He rubbed his red face with his hands as if to clear up his ideas, but did not succeed and said nothing").
+An encore was successfully avoided.
 In at least one Alexander Gardner photograph of the inauguration, Johnson is seated in the front row, holding his hat over his face.
 Lincoln took the opportunity to point out to Johnson the presence of Frederick Douglass, an experience Douglass described in his memoirs:

 Mr. Lincoln touched Mr. Johnson, and pointed me out to him.
 The first expression which came to his face, and which I think was the true index of his heart, was one of bitter contempt and aversion.
 Seeing that I observed him, he tried to assume a more friendly appearance; but it was too late; it was useless to close the door when all within had been seen.
 His first glance was the frown of the man, the second was the bland and sickly smile of the demagogue.
 I turned to Mrs. Dorsey and said, "Whatever Andrew Johnson may be, he certainly is no friend of our race."

 No stronger contrast could well be presented between two men than between President Lincoln and Vice-President Johnson on this day.
 Mr. Lincoln was like one who was treading the hard and thorny path of duty and self-denial; Mr. Johnson was like one just from a drunken debauch.
 The face of the one was full of manly humility, although at the topmost height of power and pride, the other was full of pomp and swaggering vanity.
 The fact was, though it was yet early in the day, Mr. Johnson was drunk.